rdkcentral/Lightning-ui/docs/RangeInput/ArrowRangeInput.md

 With this setter you can set the color of the value label and arrows when focused.
 Expected input is an `argb`.

 ### padding
-With this setter you can set the padding on the left and right side of the Adjuster component.
+With this setter you can set the padding on the left and right side of the RangeInput component.
 Expected input is a `number`

 ### focusAnimation
-With this setter you can set a animation for when the adjuster is focused.
+With this setter you can set a animation for when the RangeInput component is focused.
 Expected input is a `Lightning.Animation`

 ## Getters